Lwin-Naing/User-Manual-English-/Scene.md

-# Overview
+# Scene

-## Scene
+## About Scene

-You can modify settings related to the entire project and the Digital Earth background in the scene.
+You can change settings related to the entire project and the digital earth background.
+The Scene section has nine operable boxes.

-This section explains how to locate the scene.

-I**n the scene, there are Nine Boxes that you can manipulate :**
+This section introduces the functions and effects that can be set in the "Scene" part of the Scene section.

 ![basic 1.png](Overview%2002596916c49f49cca15a6040edb0c583/basic_1.png)